 The most important in this week’s headlines out of and concerning Africa, for those who need help catching up.
-This week saw the release of five jailed Ethiopian bloggers, banning of full face veils in Cameroon and the opening of sub-Saharan Africa’s first Starbucks.
+This week saw the release of five jailed Ethiopian bloggers, the banning of full-face veils in Cameroon, and the opening of sub-Saharan Africa’s first Starbucks.

 2. In response to a terror attack last week that killed 13 people Cameroon has banned the wearing of the full-face veil in an attempt to identify possible terrorists.
 Gabon similarly banned the wearing of the veil, and Chad issued a ban last month.